georgenizharadze/Linux-server-configuraiton/README.md

 # Linux-server-configuration
 The aim of this project is to learn and practice how to configure an Apache2 web server on a cloud-based Ubuntu server.
-The web content utlimately deployed consists or an application written in Python and a PostgreSQL relational database back-end.
+The web content utlimately deployed consists of an application written in Python, with a PostgreSQL relational database back-end.
 This applicaiton was created earlier as part of Udacity Full Stack Nanodegree course.

 ## IP address and SSH port
 IP address is: 3.8.219.65